AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 ## General Questions {#general}

-Get answers to the most common questions about Adobe Campaign v8, including how to connect, upgrade, and get support.
+Get answers to the most common questions about Adobe Campaign v8, including how to connect, get started, and access support.

 +++ How can I connect to Campaign v8?